abbyhubgit/Volcanoes-Map/README.md

-# A map that shows all the volcanoes in the U.S.
+# This python app generates a map that shows all the volcanoes in the U.S.